Sofia from A to Z: Welcome, dear EU officials

 I: Inhabitants

 Officially, Sofia has 1.3 million inhabitants.
-During one walk through the city center, you will probably see 2000 of them.
+During one walk through the city centre, you will probably see 2000 of them.

 J: Jewish Life